INFO FOR PARTICIPANTS

 The call for abstracts is now open and submission deadline is January 14th 2022 at 17:00 GMT.

-Successful applicants will be contacted in early January 2021, and will be invited to present their project online at The Summit on February 6th.
+Successful applicants will be contacted in late January 2022, and will be invited to present their project online at The Summit on February 5th.